Mohanavadivel-git/caasworkshop/lessons/11-objects.md

 # Openshift Objects

-There are many more objects in CaaS besides `BuildConfigs`, `ImageStreams`, and `Deployments`.
-These 3 objects help build and deploy your container image.
+There are many more objects in CaaS besides `BuildConfigs` and `Deployments`.
+These objects help build and deploy your container image.
 Accessing and maintaining your application is done through various other objects.

 You can learn more about [objects](https://docs.openshift.com/container-platform/3.11/architecture/core_concepts/index.html#architecture-core-concepts-index) and [manifests](https://docs.openshift.com/container-platform/3.11/dev_guide/templates.html) in the OpenShift [Dev Guide](https://docs.openshift.com/container-platform/3.11/dev_guide/index.html).